Nsayre/nds-docs/guides/Python.rst

    # Lists may be nested
    list_twodim = [[1, 2, 3], [4, 5, 6]]

-All iterables in python are zero-indexed.
+All iterables in Python are zero-indexed.
 Values in lists can be read or reassigned from their index.

 >>> list_simple[0]